Safety Guidelines for Youth Programs

 Kala Safety Guidelines & COVID-19 Protocols for In Person/On-Site Activities

-Kala is constantly keeping up with the latest updates on COVID-19 safety guidelines and we will update according to the policies dictated by the Center for Disease Control Prevention (CDC), the State of California, and County of Alameda guidelines regarding COVID-19.
+Kala is constantly keeping up with the latest updates on COVID-19 safety guidelines and we will update according to the policies dictated by the Center for Disease Control Prevention (CDC), the State of California, and the County of Alameda guidelines regarding COVID-19.

 Requirements for In-Person Youth Programs

-• Media, liability, and health waivers along with program participant agreements are required and must be signed and submitted by families prior to the start of the program.
+• Media, liability and health waivers along with program participant agreements are required and must be signed and submitted by families before the start of the program.

 Daily health checklist

-Before arriving to the program, participants and parents/families are required to go through the following health checklist:
+Before arriving at the program, participants and parents/families are required to go through the following health checklist:

-• Kala Youth Arts Participant Health Screening (courtesy of BUSD)– Please review form before your child attends the program.
+• Kala Youth Arts Participant Health Screening (courtesy of BUSD)– Please review the form before your child attends the program.

-• Take temperature – If temperature seems higher than what is normal for your child’s temperature range, please notify staff and refrain from attending the program.
+• Take temperature – If the temperature seems higher than what is normal for your child’s temperature range, please notify staff and refrain from attending the program.

-• Symptom check – If your child is experiencing any symptoms consistent with COVID-19 (including fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea), please notify Kala staff immediately and refrain from attending the program.
+• Symptom check – If your child is experiencing any symptoms consistent with COVID-19 (including fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, the new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea), please notify Kala staff immediately and refrain from attending the program.

 Appropriate PPE – Please make sure your child has the proper mask(s) with them, as defined in the “PPE” section below.

-Water and snacks – Participants will be asked to bring their own water bottles and snacks.
+Water and snacks – Participants will be asked to bring their water bottles and snacks.
 Please note: For the after school program, Kala offers a snack.

-• Neck gaiters, single layer masks, masks with valves are not sufficient and will not be allowed.
+• Neck gaiters, single-layer masks, and masks with valves are not sufficient and will not be allowed.

 • Masks must cover the nose and mouth at all times when worn.